mohitarora/jekyll-template/README.md

 jekyll-template
 ===============
-This jekyll template repository will be used to generate documentation for all the project.
+This jekyll template repository will be used to generate documentation for all the projects.

 Benefits of using jekyll template are: